hopsoft/queryable_hash/README.md

 # QueryableHash

-Safely & easily find data in Hashes using a dot style query.
+Safely & easily find data in Hashes using dot notation queries.
 _Works with string & symbol keys._

 > We use QueryableHash to parse Ruby Hashes built from JSON API data.